-This highly sought after species is one of my favorites.
+About: This highly sought after species is one of my favorites.
 They are brightly colored, don’t usually hide from you, eat very well and are very easy to care for.
-Adult GBBs have a vibrant orange abdomen, metallic blue legs, a blue-green carapace and is covered with orange hairs.
-It is a great experience to raise one up from a spiderling and watch it change with each molt.
-This is an excellent display tarantula!
+Adult GBBs have a vibrant orange abdomen, metallic blue legs, a blue-green carapace and is covered with orange hairs, and It is a great experience to raise one up from a spiderling and watch it change with each molt.
+This species can be bolty, and will not hesitate to kick hairs when disturbed.
+That being said, this is an excellent display tarantula!
+They are often out in the open, perched on their intricate webbing.
 They are very low maintenance and a pet you can leave for a couple of weeks with no worries.
 Feeding time is always fun with these guys as they are aggressive eaters and will wrestle and take down prey with great gusto.
+Their natural habitat is arid and fairly dry, so keep them on the dry side but we do recommend overflowing the water dish to provide a small moisture gradient.

 From Tom’s Big Spiders